rclone/rclone/docs/content/docs.md

 `newest`, `oldest`, `rename`.
 The default is `interactive`.
 See the dedupe command for more information as to what these options mean.

+### --default-time TIME ###

+If a file or directory does have a modification time rclone can read then rclone will display this fixed time instead.

+The default is `2000-01-01 00:00:00 UTC`.
+This can be configured in any of the ways shown in [the time or duration options](#time-option).

+For example `--default-time 2020-06-01` to set the default time to the 1st of June 2020 or `--default-time 0s` to set the default time to the time rclone started up.

 ### --disable FEATURE,FEATURE,... ###

 This disables a comma separated list of optional features.
 For example